Saumya2721/2048/README.md

     2048 Game in C++ (Win32 Console application)

 Popular game in C++ implementation.
-Use keys 'w','a','s','d' to move tiles
+Use keys 'w','a','s','d' to move tiles.
-Press '.' to exit
+Press '.' to exit.

-Build using Visual Studio
+Build using Visual Studio.

-Simple Unit tests are in 2048Tests project
+Simple unit tests are in 2048Tests project.